-The NLPES Outstanding Achievement Award is presented to one individual who has made outstanding contributions to the field of legislative program evaluation or performance auditing, both at the national level through his/her involvement with NLPES and at the state level in his/her office(s).
-A maximum of one award may be granted each year.
-There may be years when no award is granted; see the list of past winners as a reference.
+The NLPES Outstanding Achievement Award is presented to one individual who has made outstanding contributions to the fields of legislative program evaluation or performance auditing, both at the national level through his/her involvement with NLPES and at the state level in his/her office(s).
+A maximum of one award may be granted in a given year.
+There may be years when no award is granted.
+(See the list of past winners as a reference.)

 The recipient of the award will be selected based on the following criteria:

 - Long-time involvement in the fields of legislative program evaluation or performance auditing while maintaining high ethical and professional standards.

 - Considerable active participation in NLPES.
 Individual winners of this award typically have made several of the following contributions to the society: served in officer positions on the NLPES Executive Committee, served as a presenter or moderator at NLPES Professional Development Seminars, participated in NLPES-sponsored webinars, participated in NLPES-sponsored trainings at the NCSL Legislative Summit, submitted articles for the NLPES newsletter, and supported their colleagues' participation in the activities and governance of NLPES.